 Several screens that did not exclude thrips did exclude whiteflies.
-According to investigators at UC Riverside, greenhouse pests are likely to be excluded by screens with hole sizes smaller than the width of the insects' thorax, or midsection.
+According to Bethke and Paine, investigators at the University of California at Riverside, greenhouse pests are likely to be excluded by screens with hole sizes smaller than the width of the insects' thorax, or midsection.
 They also noted that projecting body parts such as the wings of whiteflies further limit their ability to penetrate many screens.
 In general, species of thrips attacking greenhouse crops are narrower than species of whitefly pests, including the silverleaf whitefly.
-Data from our studies suggest that the holes of several screens allow differential passage of thrips pests over the silverleaf whitefly.
+Our studies suggest that the holes of several screens allow differential passage of thrips over the silverleaf whitefly.